These crispy roasted brussels sprouts topped with parmesan and pomegranate simple syrup will give new meaning to the words side dish!

 Instructions

-- Remove from oven and toss again.
+- Add the parmesan.
+Remove from oven and toss again.
 Sprinkle with parmesan and roast for an additional 10 minutes until the sprouts are crisp and beginning to turn dark brown.

-- Remove from the oven and add the pomegranate syrup.
+- Serve.
+Remove from the oven and add the pomegranate syrup.
 Serve immediately.

 Oh my goodness, what a beautiful recipe!
 I love brussels sprouts any way, but especially like this.
 The pomegranate syrup sounds amazing!